The Nine Essentials To Mastering Age Regression Work

 Calvin D. Banyan, MA, BCH, CI

-Hypnotic Age Regression Therapy is one of them most powerful techniques available to the hypnotherapist.
-Becoming a master of hypnotic age regression therapy requires a firm understanding of the fundamental building blocks of the procedure.
+Hypnotic Age Regression Work is one of them most powerful techniques available to the hypnotist.
+Becoming a master of hypnotic age regression work requires a firm understanding of the fundamental building blocks of the procedure.
 In this article I am going to point out nine of the most important parts of the process which will aid you in mastering this process and I will point out some minor points that can make the difference between success and failure.
 Specifically, I will discuss the use of the Affect Bridge Technique and the Informed Child Technique, as well as give you a list of nine things that you can check for to verify an Initial Sensitizing Event (ISE).
 This is the point where your client's problem started.

 I. You must be able to work with clients when they are experiencing and expressing strong emotions.

 First off, let me say that using Affect Bridge Age Regression Work is not for every hypnotist.
 But if you choose to learn and master this technique you can become a much more effective hypnotist.

 If you are unable to work with people who are experiencing strong emotions such as anger, sadness and fear, you will never be able to master the Affect Bridge Technique.
 After all affect is emotion.

 In doing this kind of work, your hypnotized clients must revivify (re-experience) the event that caused the problem right along with the emotions that are related to the problem that brought them into your office.